Subconvexity bound for $\mathrm{GL(3)} \times \mathrm{GL(2)}$ $L$-functions in $\mathrm{GL(2)}$ spectral aspect: Estimates for the integral transform

-where $\mathfrak{J}_{\pm}^{(1)}$ denotes the part of the $w$-integral \eqref{J} corresponding to $I_{\pm}^{(1)}$.
-Analysis of integrals corresponding to other $I_{\pm}^{(i)}$ gives us the same bound as the above.
-Hence we have proved the second part of Proposition \ref{bound for integral}. \end{proof} We conclude this section by giving a bound on the main integral $\mathcal{J}_{\pm}$ in \eqref{ integral}. \begin{corollary} Let $\mathcal{J}_{\pm}$ be as defined in \eqref{ integral}.
-Under the same assumptions as in Proposition \eqref{bound for integral}, we have
+Hence we get Proposition \ref{bound for integral}. \end{proof} We conclude this section by giving the final estimation of the main integral $\mathcal{J}_{\pm}$ defined in \eqref{ integral} in the following corollary: \begin{corollary} Let $\mathcal{J}_{\pm}$ be the integral transform as defined in \eqref{ integral}.
+Then we have